postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 Install the [Postman app](https://www.postman.com/downloads/) and sign in with the same email address or username on all your devices.

+Alternatively, access Postman on the web by visiting [go.postman.co/build](https://go.postman.co/build) in your browser and sign in to your account.

 If you forget your username or password, you can recover your username and reset your password when you click the links near the signin prompt.

-Once you log in to Postman app, your data gets synced across all devices.
+Once you log into Postman, your data gets synced across all devices.
 Postman automatically ensures your data is the same no matter from where you access.
 No further settings are required.

 **Note:** Postman restricts parallel usage to three apps per account.